Arv-J/Arv-J/README.md

-- 👋 Hi, I’m @Arv-J
+- 👋 Hi, I’m @Arv-J a Batstate-U student.
-- 👀 I’m interested in HTML, CSS, PHP, MYSQL, JAVASCRIPT and Linux
+- 👀 A aspiring Front-end developer and can also do minimal back-end jobs using Php.
-- 🌱 I’m currently learning OOP languages
+- 🌱 I’m currently learning Dart and Flutter.
-- 💞️ I’m looking for someone who wants to collaborate on my future projects
+- 💞️ I can't memorize syntax but I understand the code structure and how it works.
-- 📫 How to reach me: arvinjay.agillon@g.batstate-u.edu.ph
+- 📫 How to reach me: agillonarvinjay8@gmail.com
+- My hobby are modifying my devices by installing tweaks and custom roms.
+- I can also be a tech support, trouble shooting Windows Os .
+I can also install operating systems.
+- I have my OJT now as a Tech support in Kabayan broadband.
+(Lol it sucks!
+I don't want the training there heehee.)

 <!---
 Arv-J/Arv-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.